Pacific Palisades, Los Angeles: The Village

-The Village is the Pacific Palisades' walkable, vibrant downtown area and small central business district with its center at Sunset Boulevard and Via de la Paz.
-Pacific Palisades has been known for having an abundance of Italian restaurants.
+The Village is Pacific Palisades' small central business district with its center at Sunset Boulevard and Via de la Paz, known for an abundance of Italian restaurants.
 The Village's anchor is the Palisades Village, a shopping center which was opened in 2018 and replaced a number of buildings in the downtown area.
 This business district is centered around the historic Business Block building located between Antioch and Sunset.
-The Village consists of a weekly farmers' market, restaurants, cafés, and coffee shops in addition to boutiques, shops, banks, offices, an Erewhon Market, Ralph's, a Gelson's, and a Starbucks, and local events.
+The Village consists of a weekly farmers' market, restaurants, and a coffee shop in addition to shops, and offices.

 The Alphabet Streets

-The Alphabet Streets, also known as "The North Village," is the neighborhood that borders the 'village' proper to the north of Sunset Boulevard.
+The Alphabet Streets, also known as "The North Village", is the neighborhood that borders the 'village' proper to the north of Sunset Boulevard.
 This was the first neighborhood to be built in Pacific Palisades, beginning in 1921 by members of the Methodist movement.
 This neighborhood has the smallest lot sizes of all the neighborhoods in the Palisades, with lots ranging from 5,200 to 7,500 sq ft in size.
 The Alphabet Streets are within walking distance to The Village, and this area is characterized by its high density of smaller single family homes on lively narrow streets.
-The streets, named after Methodist Bishops of the late 19th and early 20th century, are consecutively named beginning with A, B, C, D, etc. – hence the name Alphabet Streets.
+The streets, named after Methodist bishops of the late 19th and early 20th century, are consecutively named beginning with A, B, C, D, etc. – hence the name Alphabet Streets.
 This neighborhood is a destination for trick-or-treaters on Halloween.